 Do you know how companies create form habits?
 The answer is simple: they manufacture desire!
-Companies manufacture desire by guiding users through a series of experiences designed to create habits.
-Nir call these experiences “Hooks“, and the more often users run through them, the more likely they are to self-trigger.
+Companies manufacture desire by guiding users through experiences designed to create habits.
+Nir call these experiences “Hooks,” and the more often users run through them, the more likely they are to self-trigger.

-Nir spot a four-phase process companies use to forms habits.
+Nir spots the four-phase process companies use to form habits.

 Phase #1 – The Trigger

-The trigger is the activator of a certain behavior – it’s like the spark plug for a car engine.
+The trigger activates a certain behavior – like a car engine’s spark plug.
 It can be external or internal triggers.
-Habit-forming technologies start by alerting users with external triggers like an email, a link on or to a web site, or the app icon on your phone.
+Habit-forming technologies start by alerting users with external triggers like an email, a link on or to a website, or the app icon on your phone.

 By cycling continuously through successive desire engines, users begin to form associations with internal triggers, which become attached to existing behaviors and emotions.
-Pretty soon users are internally triggered every time they feel a certain way.
-The internal trigger becomes part of their routine behavior and the habit is formed!
+Soon, users are internally triggered whenever they feel a certain way.
+The internal trigger becomes part of their routine behavior, forming the habit!

 Phase #2 – The Action

-On this phase, companies leverage two aspects of human behavior – motivation and ability to react at motivation.
-To increase the odds of a user taking the intended action, companies makes the action as easy as possible, while simultaneously boosting the user’s motivation.
+In this phase, companies leverage two aspects of human behavior – motivation and the ability to react to motivation.
+Companies make the action as easy as possible to increase the odds of a user taking the intended action while boosting the user’s motivation.
 This phase of the hook draws upon the art and science of usability design to ensure that the user acts the way companies intends.

-Using the example of Doreen, with a click on the interesting picture in her newsfeed she’s taken to a website she’s never been to before called Pinterest.
+Using the example of Doreen, with a click on an interesting picture in her newsfeed, she’s taken to a website she’s never been to before called Pinterest.
 Once she’s done the intended action (in this case, clicking on the photo), she’s impressed by what she sees next.

 Phase #3 – Variable Reward

 What separates hooks from a feedback loop is their ability to create wanting in the user.
-Feedback loops are all around us, but predictable ones don’t create desire.
+Feedback loops surround us, but predictable ones don’t create desire.

-The predictable response of your fridge light turning on when you open the door doesn’t drive you to keep opening it again and again.
-However, add some variability to the mix – say a different treat magically appears in your fridge every time you open it – and voila, intrigue is created.
-You’ll be opening that door like a lab animal in a Skinner box.
+The predictable response of your fridge light turning on when you open the door doesn’t drive you to keep opening it repeatedly.
+However, add some variability to the mix – say a different treat magically appears in your fridge every time you open it – and intrigue is created.
+You’ll open that door like a lab animal in a Skinner box.

-Scheduling variable rewards is one of the most powerful tools that companies use to hook users.
+Scheduling variable rewards is one of companies’ most powerful tools to hook users.
 Research shows that levels of dopamine surge when the brain is expecting a reward.
-Introducing variability multiplies the effect, creating a frenzied hunting state, activating the parts associated with wanting and desire.
-Although classic examples include slot machines and lotteries, variable rewards are prevalent in habit-forming technologies as well.
+Introducing variability multiplies the effect, creating a frenzied hunting state and activating the parts associated with wanting and desire.
+Although classic examples include slot machines and lotteries, variable rewards are also prevalent in habit-forming technologies.

-Coming back to our example, when Doreen lands on Pinterest, not only does she see the image she intended to find, but she’s also served a multitude of other option.
-The images are associated with what she’s generally interested in – namely things to see during a trip to rural Michigan – but there are some others that catch her eye also.
+Coming back to our example, when Doreen lands on Pinterest, not only does she see the image she intended to find, but she’s also served a multitude of other options.
+The images are associated with what she’s generally interested in – things to see during a trip to rural Michigan – but some others also catch her eye.

 The juxtaposition of relevant and irrelevant, tantalizing and plain, beautiful and common sets her brain’s dopamine system aflutter with the promise of reward.
 Now she’s spending more time on this site, hunting for the next wonderful thing to find.
-And before she knows it, she’s spent 45 minutes scrolling in search of her next hit.
+And before she knows it, she’s spent 45 minutes searching for her next hit.

 Phase #4 – Investment

-The last phase is where the user is asked to do bit of work.
+The last phase is where the user is asked to do some work.
 This phase has two goals.
 The first is to increase the odds that the user will make another pass through the hook when presented with the next trigger.

 Second, now that the user’s brain is swimming in dopamine from the anticipation of reward in the previous phase, it’s time to pay some bills.
-The investment generally comes in the form of asking the user to give some combination of time, data, effort, social capital or money.
+The investment generally asks users to combine time, data, effort, social capital, or money.

-Unlike a sales funnel, which has a set endpoint, the investment phase isn’t about consumers opening up their wallets and moving on with their day.
+Unlike a sales funnel with a set endpoint, the investment phase isn’t about consumers opening up their wallets and moving on with their day.
 The investment implies an action that improves the service for the next go-around.

 Inviting friends, stating preferences, building virtual assets, and learning to use new features are all commitments that improve the service for the user.
 These investments can be leveraged to make the trigger more engaging, the action easier, and the reward more exciting with every pass through the hook.

-As Doreen enjoys endlessly scrolling the Pinterest, she builds a desire to keep the things that delight her.
-By collecting items, she’ll be giving the site data about her preferences.
-Soon she will follow, pin, re-pin, and make other investments, which serve to increase her ties to the site and prime her for future loops through the hook.
+As Doreen enjoys endlessly scrolling Pinterest, she builds a desire to keep the things that delight her.
+By collecting items, she’ll give the site data about her preferences.
+Soon she will follow, pin, re-pin, and make other investments, increasing her ties to the site and priming her for future loops through the hook.

 Witnessing the Birth Of A Superpower?

-As companies combine their increased connectivity to consumers, with the ability to collect, mine, and process customer data at faster speeds, we are faced with a future where everything becomes potentially more habit forming.
+As companies combine their increased connectivity to consumers with the ability to collect, mine, and process customer data faster, we face a future where everything becomes potentially more habit-forming.

-Habit forming design is indeed a superpower.
-If used for good, habits can enhance people’s lives with entertaining and even healthful routines.
+Habit-forming design is indeed a superpower.
+Habits can enhance people’s lives with entertaining and even healthful routines if used for good.
 If used to exploit, habits can turn into wasteful addictions.

 But, like it or not, habit-forming technology is already here.
-The fact that we have greater access to the Internet through our various devices also gives companies greater access to us.
-As companies combine this greater access with the ability to collect and process our data at higher speeds than ever before, we’re faced with a future where everything becomes more addictive.
+Having greater access to the Internet through our various devices also gives companies greater access to us.
+As companies combine this greater access with the ability to collect and process our data faster than ever, we face a future where everything becomes more addictive.

 This trinity of access, data, and speed creates new opportunities for habit-forming technologies to hook users.
-Companies need to know how to harness the power of hooks to improve peoples’ lives, while consumers need to understand the mechanics of behavior engineering to protect themselves from unwanted manipulation.
+Companies need to know how to harness the power of hooks to improve people’s lives.
+In contrast, consumers need to understand the mechanics of behavior engineering to protect themselves from unwanted manipulation.

-Big companies like Google, Facebook, Twitter, retailers, and thousands of application developers are now positioned to keep users engaged on their websites and program behaviors.
+Big companies like Google, Facebook, Twitter, retailers, and thousands of application developers are now positioned to keep users engaged in their websites and program behaviors.
 This is what digital marketing has become.
-It’s all about interactive operant conditioning designed to program behaviors not just to sell you something, but to keep you hooked for the purpose of lifetime customer value monetization.
+It’s all about interactive operant conditioning designed to program behaviors to sell you something and keep you hooked for lifetime customer value monetization.